 - documents showing employment or business activities for 12 months before lodging an application

-- employment offer after course completion
+- potential employment offers including salary and other benefits, after course completion

 - income tax return or bank statements

-How we assess your GTE statement
+How we assess GTE

 The GTE requirement is used to make sure the student visa program is accessed as intended.
 The student visa program is not a way for international students to maintain ongoing residency in Australia.